seregamorph/revolut/readme.md

 Key issues
 ------------
-sinap is a recursive acronym that means "SINAP is not a processing".
+SINAP is a recursive acronym that means "SINAP is not a processing".
 This name is not my idea, one of a QIWI hackathon projects was called so.

-* Simplicity, reliablility, explicitness.
+* Simplicity, reliability, explicitness
+* self-documenting source code
 * Prevent payment duplicates
 * diagnostics
 * externability